robwierzbowski/grunt-build-control/README.md

 `version_build` is a synchronous task, and fetches from your remote before each commit or push.
 Depending on the location of your remote, the size of commits, and network speed it can be a long running task.

-It's best to run `version_build` manually after your build process or as the last step in your build process.
+It's best to run `version_build` manually after your build process or as the last step in a build and deploy task.

 If a git conflict occurs you must manually resolve it inside the built code directory.

 Don't check out built code branches while in the main project directory.
-Differences in untracked files will likely cause issues.
+Differences in untracked files can cause issues.

 <!--
 ## Todo:

+- add tag option
 - replace as many porcelain commands as possible with plumbing.
 - describe or list similar projects with limitations?
   https://npmjs.org/package/grunt-github-pages